rackerlabs/rackspace-how-to/content/rackspace-email/create-a-custom-control-panel-site.md

 ### Create a Custom Control Panel Site

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com) and perform the following steps:
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).

 2. In the **Reseller Tools** section of the home page, click the **Custom Control Panel** link.